jgalar/CanadianTracker/README.rst

 .. code-block:: console:

+  $ poetry run ctscraper scrape-products --db-path inventory.sqlite
-  $ poetry run ctscraper scrape-inventory --db-path inventory.sqlite
+  $ poetry run ctscraper scrape-skus --db-path inventory.sqlite

 Once this is done, you can scrape the prices of the products in the inventory: